What is your process?

-Also, white papers tend to be larger content projects that require project management.
+Also, some content is a bigger project that requires project management.
 You’re not just hiring a writer.
 You’re hiring someone to help guide the project.
 And that is included in the fee I quote you.

 So, back to your question.
 How much do I charge?
 I can answer that question when I learn more about your project and submit a proposal.